Rancho Los Alamitos: Abel Stearns era

-In 1844, Abel Stearns, a Massachusetts-born merchant who married Arcadia Bandini, acquired Rancho Los Alamitos.
+In 1844, Abel Stearns, a Massachusetts-born merchant, who married Arcadia Bandini, acquired Rancho Los Alamitos.
 Stearns became one of the most prominent rancheros of Mexican California, raising vast cattle herds that supplied beef during the California Gold Rush.
 By the early 1850s, Rancho Los Alamitos was the headquarters of the largest cattle ranch in the United States.

 Following U.S. annexation, Stearns secured legal title to the rancho through the Land Act of 1851, receiving a federal land patent in 1874.
 However, drought in the 1860s forced him to lease out and eventually lose control of the land.

 The Bixby family and land development

-In the 1880s, John William Bixby and his cousins Jotham Bixby and Llewellyn Bixby, along with banker Isaias W. Hellman, purchased Rancho Los Alamitos.
+In the 1880s, John William Bixby and his cousins Jotham Bixby and Llewellyn Bixby, along with banker Isaias W. Hellman, purchased Rancho Los Alamitos for $141,000.
 John Bixby began developing the Alamitos Beach tract, but died suddenly in 1888, leading to partition of the estate among the partners.

 The Bixbys experimented with sugar beet cultivation, partnering with industrialist William Andrews Clark to establish a refinery.
 Later, discovery of the Long Beach Oil Field brought new wealth to the rancho lands.

 20th century to present

-In 1967, the Bixby family donated the core historic property—including the adobe ranch house, barns, and surrounding gardens—to the City of Long Beach.
+In 1967, owner Fred Bixby donated the core historic property—including the adobe ranch house, barns, and surrounding gardens—to the City of Long Beach.
 It was added to the National Register of Historic Places in 1981.